alekratz/markov-bot-rs/README.md

     `git clone https://github.com/alekratz/markov-bot-rs.git`

 2. Copy the example config over and fill it out for your needs.
+The only fields you typically need to worry about are the `server` and `nickname` fields.

     `cp markov-bot{.example,}.json`